 My story begins at the dinner table where loud and loving discussions infused me with the values of social justice at a very young age – a passion that has carried me into the fields of human development, psychology, coaching and more recently, restorative practices.
 I hail from a family of activists, and I was bred for social work.

 I started my career as a school counselor, and when I left to open a private therapy practice for adolescents, I quickly yearned for more collaboration with my clients.
 I wanted to partner with them, rather than watch from the sidelines.
-Coach training was the obvious next step for me.
-Now, I find myself circling back to schools with a mission to create safe and inclusive spaces for courageous conversations.
+Coach training was the obvious next step, and now I find myself circling back to schools and organizations with a mission to create safe and inclusive spaces for courageous conversations.

 Joan combines her knowledge of human emotions and relationships with a sense of humor, and great insight.LH, Certified Professional Coach

-Equity is also a core value of mine, as I’ve served on boards and volunteered for a variety of educational and social justice non-profits.
+To honor my core value of equity, I’ve served on boards and volunteered for a variety of educational and social justice non-profits.
 When I’m not crusading for the shame-free revolution, I am an animal and nature lover, traveler and gardener.
 I live with my husband, dog, chickens and cats.
-I’m the mother of two adult children and the grandmother of Jack and Penelope.
-My heart is full.
+I’m the mother of adult children and grandmother of two.

 Life is messy.